David Wilson (New Zealand cricketer)

 David Stuart Wilson (13 October 1914 – 6 April 1989) was a New Zealand cricketer.
-He played in 25 first-class matches for Wellington from 1935 to 1949.
+He played in 24 first-class matches for Wellington from 1935 to 1949.

+Wilson was an all-rounder, a left-arm fast-medium bowler and middle-order or lower-order batsman.
+His best bowling figures were 6 for 44 for Wellington against Auckland in the 1946–47 Plunket Shield, when he also scored 33 in each innings.
+He made his highest score of 90 in the next match a week later, against Canterbury.
+He played for North Island in 1947–48.

 Wilson served in the New Zealand Army during World War Two.
 He was promoted to the rank of lieutenant in December 1942.